suriya-mudah/Hacklings/.github/styles.instructions.md

 Where to put the theme file
 - Add `src/styles.theme.scss` and import it from `src/styles.scss` (or replace `src/styles.css` with `scss` and include the theme there).
 Ensure `angular.json` lists the resulting CSS in the `styles` array.

+Main font guidance
+- Use Verdana as the primary UI font for this project.
+Place the bundled Verdana files under `src/assets/fonts/verdana-font-family/` (already present in this repo).
+- Add the `@font-face` rules to `src/fonts.scss` and import that from `src/styles.scss` before your theme so typography tokens use Verdana.
+- Use the `typography` map in the Material theme (example above) to set the font-family to `'Verdana, Geneva, sans-serif'`.

 Accessibility / checks
 - Verify contrast using Material palette tool or automated checks.
 Ensure important text meets WCAG AA contrast.